 We provide quality patient care in all aspects of urology, including oncology, pediatrics, laparoscopy, endourology and stone disease, female urology, reconstruction, renal transplant, infertility and general urology.
 In addition, the Urology Division strives to create an environment of scientific curiosity, development and discussion.

-Our resident training program is structured through three hospitals, the University Hospital and Clinics, Women's and Children's Hospital and the Harry S. Truman Memorial Veterans' Hospital (VA).
+Our resident training program is structured through three hospitals, the University Hospital and Clinics, Women's Hospital and the Harry S. Truman Memorial Veterans' Hospital (VA).
 Residents will alternate through the University service and the VA service depending on their year of training.
-Outlying clinics are also covered in Macon, Missouri and Hermann, Missouri.
+Outlying clinics are also covered in Macon, Missouri, and Hermann, Missouri.

 How to apply

 Applications for the Urologic Surgery Residency program are only accepted through the American Urological Association Residency Match Program.
 Applicants must upload their application materials to the Electronic Residency Application Service (ERAS).

 For details on this year's match, see sauweb.org.

 - 5:30 pm CST Start time

 - Wednesday, November 29

 - Wednesday, December 6